Vanishing lines in chromatic homotopy theory: Introduction

 \subsection{Acknowledgements}

-The authors would like to thank Agn\`{e}s Beaudry, Prasit Bhattacharya, Hood Chatham, Paul Goerss, Mike Hill, Tyler Lawson, Yunze Lu, Peter May, Zhouli Xu, Mincong Zeng, and Foling Zou for helpful conversations.
-We would like to especially thank Guozhen Wang for reading and commenting on an earlier draft of our preprint and answering our numerous questions.
+The authors would like to thank Agn\`{e}s Beaudry, Prasit Bhattacharya, Hood Chatham, Paul Goerss, Mike Hill, Tyler Lawson, Yunze Lu, Peter May, Zhouli Xu, Mingcong Zeng, and Foling Zou for helpful conversations.
+We would like to thank Guozhen Wang for comments on an earlier draft of our paper and answering our numerous questions.
+We would also like to thank the anonymous referee for the many helpful comments and suggestions.
+The third author is supported in part by NSF Grant DMS-2313842.